kununu/collections/docs/filterable-collection-trait.md

     ),
     // Second group
     new CompositeFilter(
-        // Filter1 AND Filter3 AND (Filter2 OR Filter4)
+        // Filter1 AND Filter3 AND (Filter2 XOR Filter4)
         new FilterOperatorAnd(),
         new MyFilter1(),
         new MyFilter3(),
         new CompositeFilter(
-            new FilterOperatorOr(),
+            new FilterOperatorXor(),
             new MyFilter2(),
             new MyFilter4()
         )